agude/agude.github.io/_drafts/2021-08-09-2021_tour_de_france_plot.md

 [martin]: https://en.wikipedia.org/wiki/Guillaume_Martin

-Both Bernal---last year's winner---and [Nario Quintana][quintana]---two time
+Both Bernal---last years winner---and [Nario Quintana][quintana]---two time
 runner up to Chris Froome---defended well in the early mountains but lost time in the high [Massif Central][mc].
 They were suffering from injuries incurred during crashes earlier in the race.
 In a controversial move, Bernal withdrew